Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #68

 The media allows for its strategy to proceed and reconfiguration to other possible forms.
-Perhaps the only relevant interactions one sentient being has with another are acting by pre-defined features, many of which are not naturally occurring, of the media through the media.
+Perhaps the only relevant interactions one sentient being has with another are those actions by pre-defined features, many of which are not naturally occurring, of the media through the media.